raza1027ali/Sql-Datawarehouse-Project/README.md

 │
 ├── tests/                              # Test scripts and quality files │
-├── README.md                           # Project overview and instructions
+├── LICENSE                             # License information for the repository └──README.md                           # Project overview and instructions